anil2k/mas/README.md

 pip3 install -r requirements.txt
 ```

-The repository includes:
-* Source code of Mask R-CNN built on FPN and ResNet101.
-* Training code for MS COCO
-* Pre-trained weights for MS COCO
-* Jupyter notebooks to visualize the detection pipeline at every step
-* ParallelModel class for multi-GPU training
-* Evaluation on MS COCO metrics (AP)
-* Example of training on your own dataset

 The code is documented and designed to be easy to extend.
 If you use it in your research, please consider citing this repository (bibtex below).
 If you work on 3D vision, you might find our recently released [Matterport3D](https://matterport.com/blog/2017/09/20/announcing-matterport3d-research-dataset/) dataset useful as well.